 VCTC's financial policies provide the framework for the overall fiscal management of the organization.
 Financial policies provide guidance for the decision-making process, help to maintain financial stability, and provide accountability.
-The budget, revenue and cash management, investment, auditing, fund balance, capital asset and basis of accounting and basis of budgeting policies are summarized below.
+The budget, balanced budget, revenue and cash management, investment, auditing, fund balance and net position, capital asset, basis of accounting, basis of budgeting, debt and risk management policies are summarized below.